AdilSaeed0347/My_thoughts-on-AI/README.md

 This repository is written for AI engineers, tech students, and builders who want concise, practical thinking about new AI innovations, tools, and workflows.
 New articles are published here one-by-one on a monthly cadence.
 Each piece is designed to be readable in 10–20 minutes and includes a short technical/strategy takeaway.

 Highlights
-- Audience: AI engineers, students, and builders
+- Audience: AI engineers, developers, IT students, and Software builders
 - Cadence: 1 article published per month (monthly posts live in `/articles`)
-- Scope: generative AI, prompt & context engineering, AI-assisted development, and how domain expertise shapes AI outcomes
+- Scope: Artificuial Intelligence , generative AI, prompt & context engineering, AI-assisted development, New technologies and their impact

 ---